OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Modeling

 \subsection{1L1S Xallarap + Parallax Model}

-The xallarap effect is the reflection of the orbital motion of the source on the light curve, as is shown in Figure~\ref{fig:xlrp_geo}.
-In principle, one should also consider the companion star (hereafter the secondary source) in the light curve modeling.
-However, the probability is high that the secondary source only contributes a marginal fraction of the total source flux because of the steep relation between stellar mass and luminosity.
-Therefore, we begin the xallarap modeling by including only one luminous source.
-For simplicity, the orbit of the source star is assumed to be circular, and the impact of an elliptical orbit is discussed in the section \ref{subsec:ecc}.
+The xallarap effect is the reflection of the orbital motion of the source star/system on the light curve, as is shown in Figure~\ref{fig:xlrp_geo}.
+Whenever the xallarap effect is invoked, it almost always assumes that the microlensing source is a binary (or higher multiple).
+By including only one bright source in the xallarap modeling, we have assumed that the source binary is unresolved or that the secondary component is very faint/dark, which will be checked at the end of this subsection. \footnote{In microlensing, a binary source being unresolved means that $\xi_{\rm E} \ll \theta_{\rm E}$ and $\xi_{\rm E} \ll u_0$.} In either case, the ``source'' here refers to the photocenter of the binary system rather than any single star.
+For simplicity, the orbit of the source is assumed to be circular, and the impact of an elliptical orbit is discussed in the section \ref{subsec:ecc}.

 The xallarap effect introduces five new parameters, $(P_\xi, A_\xi, B_\xi, F_\xi, G_\xi)$.
 Here $P_\xi$ is the orbital period of the source binary, and the other four parameters are variants of the classical Thiele-Innes elements that are widely used in astrometry